Harmony Row (film): Critical

 The critic from The Sydney Morning Herald called it "the first really successful picture that Efftee Films have produced."

 Everyones wrote, "George Wallace again proves his ability as a screen comedian, and George Wallace from now on he must be considered as a box-offlce factor.
 Harmony Row lacks the production quality of His Royal Highness; it is far less ambitious technically; but it provides considerably more humor."

-Variety declared "For local audiences who like their comedy undertone ‘Row’ is a solid wow.
+Variety declared "For local audiences who like their comedy undertone 'Row' is a solid wow.
 Wallace is the funniest comedian in Australia today, and with his undoubted talent would click anywhere in the world.
 With either an American or English director back of him, Wallace would be a knockout for any audience anywhere... the comedy is rough, honest, and good for strong local laughs.
-Gags anywhere else would not register... [the film] becomes somewhat tiresome hefore final fade-out."
+Gags anywhere else would not register... [the film] becomes somewhat tiresome before final fade-out."
 Filmink argued this push for a foreign director by Variety was "the sort of knee-jerk, dribbling, fore locking tugging idiotic analysis that plagued Australian movies, and continues to plague it.
 What it needed was a better director, not a foreign one, and a stronger script."

 The film was released in England.

 Re-release

 Pat Hanna bought the rights to Efftee's films and kept them in circulation for many years.
 In 1952 Harmony Row and Diggers in Blighty were hugely successful in country towns, prompting them to be re-released in Melbourne.

-The Age called it "scarcely more than a vaudevilllan mixture of routine situations and weak double-entendres.
+The Age called it "scarcely more than a vaudevillian mixture of routine situations and weak double-entendres.
 Easily the most interesting item is the precarious tenure of George Wallace's trousers."

 Filmink argued it "has all the ingredients to be a very good movie... but it's not shaped."